 Executive Team Biographies

-John R. Grizz Deal has over twenty years of experience in technology commercialization, tech-based startups, fast growing ventures, and product development.
-In addition to serving as CEO of IX Power, he is the managing director at Purple Mountain Ventures, and sits on the board of directors for Saint Blackwell, Inc.
+John R. Grizz Deal has over twenty years of experience in technology commercialization, tech-based startups, fast-growing ventures, and product development.

 Grizz is the Product Development Sensei for GVA Launch Gurus in Russia and Kazakhstan, an adjunct faculty member at the Moscow School of Management Skolkovo, a member of the Texas A&M University College of Geosciences Advisory Council, and a Steering Committee member of the JeffCo Energy Action Project.